Grey Wolves (organization): Austria

-In Austria, the Grey Wolves salute as well as its symbols were legally banned starting from March 1, 2019.
+In Austria, the Grey Wolves salute as well as its symbols were legally banned starting from 1 March 2019.
 It is punishable by fines up to €4,000.
-Turkey's Foreign Ministry condemned the ban. "[T]he “bozkurt” (“Grey Wolves”) sign, which is a symbol of a legal political party in Turkey and the “rabia” sign that is widely used by Muslims in many countries as well as in Turkey.
+Turkey's Foreign Ministry condemned the ban. "[T]he 'bozkurt' ('Grey Wolves') sign, which is a symbol of a legal political party in Turkey and the 'rabia' sign that is widely used by Muslims in many countries as well as in Turkey.
 We do not accept this and we strongly condemn it," read the Foreign Ministry statement.
 Turkey also called on Austria to "correct this grave mistake," because it "deeply offends Turkey, the Turkish community in Austria and Muslims."
 In early March 2019, Grey Wolves sympathizers started a campaign on Twitter by sending Chancellor Sebastian Kurz hundreds of photos of people showing the salute.
 Kurz defended the ban declaring people and organizations that do not accept democratic values, or fight against those values, have no place in Austria.

 In January 2020 four Turkish bus drivers were fired in Vienna for making the Grey Wolves sign.
-On June 26, 2020, Turkish nationalist groups, identified by journalist Jake Hanrahan as Grey Wolves members, attacked Kurdish rallies in Vienna protesting the Turkish operation in Iraqi Kurdistan.
+On 26 June 2020, Turkish nationalist groups, identified by journalist Jake Hanrahan as Grey Wolves members, attacked Kurdish rallies in Vienna protesting the Turkish operation in Iraqi Kurdistan.
 Turkey criticized the handling of the violence by the Austrian police and claimed that it was organized by PKK sympathizers.

 Belgium

 The Belçika Türk Federasyonu (BTF) is considered to be "affiliated with or sympathetic" to the Grey Wolves.
 According to one study, its aim is "to foster loyalty among young people of Turkish origin to their ancestral culture, religion and history and to keep alive the Turkish identity in Europe.
 BTF claims to oppose not the integration of Belgian-Turks into their host society but rather their assimilation by it."
 Its activities mostly focus on "issues relevant to Turkish national sensitivities".
 For instance, it has demonstrated against the erection of an Armenian Genocide memorial in Brussels.
-During the municipal elections of 2006 two member of the BTF came to the attention of the media: Fuat Korkmazer on the Flemish Christian Democrats (CD&V) list in Ghent and Murat Denizli on the Francophone Socialist Party (PS) list in Schaerbeek, a commune in the Brussels Region.
-Korkmazer got a very low number of votes, while Denizli was elected but had to resign because it was discovered he had a false address and lived in another commune.
+During the municipal elections of 2006 two member of the BTF came to the attention of the media: Fuat Korkmazer on the Flemish Christian Democrats (CD&V) list in Ghent and Murat Denizli on the Francophone Socialist Party (PS) list in Schaerbeek, a municipality in the Brussels Region.
+Korkmazer got a very low number of votes, while Denizli was elected but had to resign because it was discovered he had a false address and lived in another municipality.
 In 2019, sp.a candidate Mustafa Ayutar was linked to the organization.
 In 2019, Belgian-Kurdish New Flemish Alliance politician Zuhal Demir reported that posters advertising her candidacy in Maasmechelen had been vandalized with swastikas and the symbol of the Grey Wolves.

+In 2022, Grey Wolves vandalized an Armenian genocide memorial in Brussels with three crescents, similar to the MHP logo.